practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 $
 ```

-We just created two new files in subdirectory _./m2bin_: _x11.d_ and _x11.r_, where the .r file represents intermediate code.
+We just created two new files in subdirectory _./m2bin_: _x11.d_ and _x11.r_, where the .d symbol file is used for inter module type checking and the .r reference file for linking.

 <br/>